Individual Chain Construction

 Stream

 The stream indicates where the events selected by the trigger are going to be written out.
 All possible choices are listed inside StreamInfo.py.
 For physics triggers, this is generally Main, i.e. physics_Main, but this will not always be the case.
-You should be especially careful to clarify exactly which stream the trigger should go into when preparing monitoring or partial event partial event building (PEB) triggers!
+You should be especially careful to clarify exactly which stream the trigger should go into when preparing monitoring or partial event building (PEB) triggers!

 As you can see in the table above, the stream parameter is set to default as ['Main'].
 Thus, for many triggers in the menu this stream is not explicitly defined.

-The only case in which a trigger should go into more than one stream is when one of those streams is 'express'.
+warning The only case in which a trigger should go into more than one stream is when one of those streams is 'express'.
 No trigger should go only into express, so if you are requested to add a trigger into the express stream when it does not already have an explicit stream=[PhysicsStream] in the ChainProp, make sure to add this. i.e. we want this:

 stream=[PhysicsStream,'express']

-not this:
+never this:

 stream=['express'].